wildmlll/datingbot/README.markdown

 - [aiogram](https://github.com/aiogram/aiogram) for the powerful Telegram Bot framework.
 - [SQLite](https://www.sqlite.org/) for lightweight and reliable database storage.
-- All users and supporters of DateBot! 💖
+- All users and testers of DateBot! 💖

 ---